 I hope you’re starting to see why I would join my dad in preaching the importance of “collegiate context.”
 I was learning firsthand how unique collegiate contexts could be.
 But then something crazy happened.

-If my own college search and my post-college culture-shock hadn’t convinced me, a huge adventure a few years later would.
-My college ministry efforts eventually – long story short – led to a yearlong road trip to see college campuses throughout the United States.
+If my own college search and my post-college culture-shock hadn’t convinced me about the different types of colleges, a huge adventure a few years later would.
+My college ministry efforts eventually – long story short – led to a yearlong road trip to see different types of college campuses throughout the United States.

 From August to August, I visited a total of 181 college campuses and sat down with about 300 men and women to learn more about their efforts to impact students.
 This meant I explored the amazing variety of collegiate contexts out there.
 I took several more trips after that one, and I’ve now set foot on 350+ college campuses in 49 states.
 (Alaska, I’m coming your way someday!)